 The Cordoba C5 would be the perfect classical guitar for any student.
-It would make either a lovely first model for a beginner or a great intermediate upgrade.
+It would make a lovely first model for a beginner or a significant intermediate upgrade.
 I struggled to find any limitations with this guy, to be honest!

 The C5 would make the perfect gift for any budding guitarist!
 In terms of style, the Cordoba C5 is pretty versatile.
-It has traditional Spanish construction (with fan bracing) with a classically crafted neck, so whether you’re a flamenco player or a classical student, you’d love this model!
+It has traditional Spanish construction (with fan bracing) and a classically crafted neck, so you’d love this model whether you’re a flamenco player or a classical student!

 Body & Neck

 Also, let’s talk about this beautiful rosette.
 When a classical guitar under $500 has a hand-inlaid rosette, you know it must be pretty special.
-Usually, in this price range, you wouldn’t see the attention to detail like this (but that’s Cordoba for ya – I’m a pretty big fan).
+Usually, in this price range, you wouldn’t see the attention to detail like this (but that’s Cordoba for you – I’m a big fan).

-Of course, we’ve got a solid cedar top which is also lovely to see.
-To be honest, when it comes to classical guitars (even if you’re a beginner) a solid top really isn’t something you should pass up on.
-The response solid wood gives will help you feel the music – as corny as that may sound!
+Of course, we’ve got a solid cedar top, which is also lovely.
+When it comes to classical guitars (even if you’re a beginner), a solid top isn’t something you should pass up on.
+Solid wood’s response will help you feel the music – as corny as that may sound!

-We’ve also got traditional Spanish fan bracing which, again, is great at this price point.
-If you like playing a bit of flamenco it’s going to give you a great growl!
-Even if you just want to stick to classical or folk music, you’ll love the response and sustain fan bracing gives you!
+We’ve also got traditional Spanish fan bracing, which is excellent at this price point.
+If you like playing a bit of flamenco, it will give you a great growl!
+Even if you just want to stick to classical or folk music, you’ll love the response and sustained fan bracing provides you!

-The Cordoba C5 also comes with an adjustable truss rod which is pretty exciting in this price range.
-Classical beginners tend to use a lower action to get the hang of using pressure on the strings However, as you progress you will probably have to heighten the action so it’s ideal that you can adjust it without having to upgrade or take a trip to the luthiers!
+The Cordoba C5 also comes with an adjustable truss rod, which is pretty exciting in this price range.
+Classical beginners use a lower action to get the hang of operating pressure on the strings.
+However, as you progress, you will probably have to heighten the move, so it’s ideal that you can adjust it without upgrading or taking a trip to the luthiers!

-Alright, in this price range the hardware is usually the first to go.
-By that, I mean companies don’t tend to put much thought into the tuners, nuts, or saddles because they aren’t really on students’ radars.
+In this price range, the hardware is usually the first to go.
+By that, companies don’t tend to put much thought into the tuners, nuts, or saddles because they aren’t really on students’ radars.
 However, they’re definitely on mine!
-So, don’t worry, I’ve taken a pretty in-depth look.
+So, don’t worry; I’ve taken a pretty in-depth look.

-First of all, the Cordoba C5 has a real bone nut and saddle which is pretty impressive.
+First, the Cordoba C5 has a natural bone nut and saddle, which is pretty impressive.
 You don’t see that often on more affordable guitars!
 They work wonders for your sustain and overall tone.
-I mean, this may not be something you’re thinking about right now but as you progress to a more advanced level, you’re really going to notice the quality of craftsmanship!
+This may not be something you’re thinking about right now, but as you progress to a more advanced level, you’ll notice the quality of craftsmanship!

-Second of all, the tuners are Cordoba’s standard gold thunders and, if you’ve read my blogs before, you’ll know I think they’re pretty good.
-They hold intonation very well, plus they look pretty (and that’s pretty important to me too)!
+Second, the tuners are Cordoba’s standard gold thunders, and if you’ve read my blogs before, you’ll know I think they’re pretty good.
+They hold intonation very well and look instead (and that’s pretty important to me, too)!

-As you’d probably imagine, the Cordoba C5 is a gorgeous, mellow sounding guitar.
-Although, if you’ve read any of my student classical guitar reviews before you’ll know I never recommend models that are too warm sounding.
+As you’d probably imagine, the Cordoba C5 is a gorgeous, mellow-sounding guitar.
+Although, if you’ve read any of my student classical guitar reviews before, you’ll know I never recommend too warm-sounding models.

-Don’t get me wrong, I love a soulful guitar but, when it comes to students, I think it’s important to get a good balance between warmth and clarity.
-Luckily, the Cordoba C5 has exactly that (I hope I built a bit of suspense there)!
+Don’t get me wrong, I love a soulful guitar, but when it comes to students, I think it’s essential to balance warmth and clarity.
+Luckily, the Cordoba C5 has precisely that (I hope I built some suspense there)!

-Obviously, the solid cedar top gives this model its beautiful warmth but I think the real bone nut and saddle allow you to really punch out the notes.
-All in all, this is a lovely sounding classical guitar.
-I’m really impressed by the Cordoba C5!
+The solid cedar top gives this model beautiful warmth, but I think the natural bone nut and saddle allow you to punch out the notes.
+All in all, this is a lovely-sounding classical guitar.
+I’m impressed by the Cordoba C5!